Cepxio/MySQL/MySQL57/InstallSetupMySQL57-DedicatedServer.md

 #### Third partition, the relay binlog directory

-Same action, create de LVM and format it.
+Same action, create LVM and format it.
 For this example the size is smaller than datadir, too.

   ```